tomboy-notes/tomboy-ng/prepare.md

 **Debian SRC Build step by step**
 --------
-(all assuming you are David and using a pre configured VM (see below), DebTestMate0922, rev the release number as required)
+(all assuming you are David and using a pre configured VM (see below), DebTestMate0922, rev the release number as required, it has no effect on product, just a convienance while building)

+This, as of Nov 2022, now makes a Qt5 version.

-    export DebVer="Debv33"
+    export DebVer="34g"
     mkdir "Build""$DebVer"; cd "Build""$DebVer"
     wget https://raw.githubusercontent.com/tomboy-notes/tomboy-ng/master/scripts/prepare.debian
-    bash ./prepare.debian -D unstable -n
+    bash ./prepare.debian -D unstable -n -q
     cd tomboy-ng [tab]
     debuild -S
     cd ..